erickveil/ProgrammingNotes/Kotlin/Kotlin Lambdas.md

 }
 ```

 In this example, `isPositive` is a lambda expression that takes an `Int` as input and returns a `Boolean`, indicating whether the input number is greater than zero.
-You've explicitly defined the input type `(Int)` and the return type `Boolean` of the lambda.
+We've explicitly defined the input type `(Int)` and the return type `Boolean` of the lambda.

-Once you've defined this lambda, you can use it as an argument to higher-order functions such as `filter`:
+Once we've defined this lambda, we can use it as an argument to higher-order functions such as `filter`:

 ```kotlin
 val numbers = listOf(-2, -1, 0, 1, 2)